rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/00_Galaxy_introduction.md

 - Histories are where a dataset and a set of analysis are stored
 - Similar to a "working directory".
-- You can have multiple histories under the same account and you can view them all by clicking the **+** as shown below
+- You can have multiple histories under the same account and you can create a new one by clicking the **+** as shown below

 <img src="../img/galaxy_intro/viewhistory.png" width="700">